thaddeusdai/titanic-proj/README.md

 frontend:
 - npm install
-- npm build (website will be on localhost:8080)
+- npm run build (website will be on localhost:8080)